Elidor

 The story concerns the adventures of a group of children as they struggle to hold back a terrible darkness by fulfilling a prophecy from another world.
-The plot moves to and from the world of Elidor, and the city of Manchester and parts of northern Cheshire in the real world.
+The setting moves to and from the world of Elidor, and the city of Manchester and parts of northern Cheshire in the real world.

 Like many of Garner's books, the emphasis of the narrative is on the hardships, cost and practicalities of the choices and responsibilities that the protagonists face.